npes/TivaPointerExample2GlobalVar/README.md

 Modified by NISI 11.10.2017 to demonstrate the scope of global variables.
 Global variables should be avoided to prevent accidental overwrite.
-Also global variables live on the HEAP compared to local variables that lives on the STACK.

 Challenge: Put the var declaration inside main and obtain the same functionality using pointers.